-The general downward trend in the total fertility rate in Europe after the 1960-65 period was due to a change in reproductive behaviour which in turn had a broad range of causes, including a shift away from traditional "family values", greater sexual permissiveness, women's liberation, the growing number of working women meaning that those who chose to raise children would miss out on greater earning opportunities (known as the "opportunity cost of children"), the increasingly effective cover against key life risks provided by the modern welfare state (making children dispensable as a form of family-based social insurance), all the way through to factors such as the advent of modern contraceptives.
+The general downward trend in the TFR in Europe after the period 1960-1965 was due to a change in reproductive behaviour which in turn had a broad range of causes, including a shift away from traditional "family values", greater sexual permissiveness, women's liberation, the growing number of working women (meaning that those who chose to raise children would miss out on greater earning opportunities, known as the "opportunity cost of children") and the increasingly effective cover against key life risks provided by the modern welfare State (making children dispensable as a form of family-based social insurance), and extending all the way through to such factors as the advent of modern contraceptives.
 Strictly speaking, these factors do not properly explain the change in reproductive behaviour because they are mutually dependent and because they themselves require explanation.
 However, no matter how the explanatory factors are fitted together to compose a cogent theory of reproductive behaviour, the impact of the changes that really have occurred on the number of potential parents growing up and the number of children they will have in the coming decades can be computed relatively precisely.
-The collection of essays by Voland (1992) offers an inter-disciplinary review of modern theories of reproduction.
-This also includes the present author's biographical fertility theory, which endeavours to achieve a synthesis between the approaches of a number of disciplines.
+The collection of essays by Voland (1992) offers an interdisciplinary review of modern theories of reproduction.
+This also includes the present author's biographical fertility theory, which endeavours to achieve a synthesis of the approaches of a number of disciplines (Birg, 1995, chap.
+3, p.
+45).

-If no migration occurred in either direction, Europe's population would fall substantially by the year 2050, even if one were to assume, as the UN does, that the number of live births per woman will recover somewhat from 1.42 in 1995-00 to 1.77 in 2040-50.
-On this assumption, the population would fall from 729 million in 2000 to 628 million in 2050 (UN, 2000, p.
-81).
-The UN projections also assume that the total fertility rate in Germany will pick up from 1.30 in 1995-00 to 1.64 in 2040-50; yet even assuming the birth rate does grow to this extent, the population net of any migration would then fall from 81.7 million (1995) to 58.8 million (2050) (ibid., p.
-110).
+If no migration occurred in either direction, Europe's population would fall substantially by the year 2050, even if one were to assume, as the United Nations does, that the number of live births per woman will recover somewhat, from 1.42 in 1995-2000 to 1.78 in 2040-2050.
+On this assumption, the population would fall from 729 million in 2000 to 628 million in 2050 (United Nations, 2001, table 26).
+The United Nations projections also assume that the TFR in Germany will pick up from 1.30 in 1995-2000 to 1.64 in 2040-2050; yet even assuming the birth rate does grow to this extent, the population net of any migration would then fall from 81.7 million (1995) to 58.8 million (2050) (ibid., table A.4).